Alison Parker's father releases book in her honor

 Alison Parker, 24, and local photojournalist Adam Ward, 27, were shot and killed on live television at Smith Mountain Lake's Bridgewater Plaza in 2015.
 Vicki Gardner, executive director of the Smith Mountain Lake Regional Chamber of Commerce was the lone survivor of the shooting that day.
-In January of 2019 she underwent surgery to ease some of the pain she suffered from gunshot wounds she received while being interviewed by the pair.
+In January 2019 she underwent surgery to ease some of the pain she suffered from gunshot wounds she received while being interviewed by the Alison Parker and Ward.
 Many watched the horrific shooting unfold on live television.

-It is a horrible tragedy, Andy Parker said can only be understood firsthand.
+It is a horrible tragedy that can only be understood firsthand, Andy Parker said.
 The book is dedicated to everyone who has experienced gun violence.
-It’s what Parker calls a “club no one wants to join.”
+It’s what he calls a “club no one wants to join.”

 “Getting through it” is something he and his wife, Barbara, work on every day.
 He said he was once told that Alison would want him to live on.
-He admits, it is a tough task.
+He admits it is a tough task.
 In his book, he compares it to having diabetes.
 “I deal with it.
 I manage it.
-It’s a disease sort of.
-There isn’t one day, one second, one hour I don’t think about her,” Andy Parker said.
+It’s a disease, sort of.
+There isn’t one day, one second, one hour I don’t think about her,” he said.
 Part of Andy Parker’s living on is fighting for others to survive.
-Since the shooting of his daughter, Parker has become nationally known for speaking out against the National Rifle Association and fighting for gun reform.
+Since his daughter's shooting, he has become nationally known for speaking out against the National Rifle Association and fighting for gun reform.
 His fight is also documented in the book.

-"It's part memoir, it's a part current affairs piece and it's a call to action,” Parker said.
+"It's part memoir, it's a part current affairs piece and it's a call to action,” he said.

 But the book isn’t all fight.
 It’s the story of life and a father's love.
 "She was so talented.
 Everything she picked up she did extremely well.
 She was driven, she was professional.
 She was beautiful, but she was also beautiful inside.
 She touched and inspired so many people.
 People tell Alison stories.
 She was as much as anything just a kind soul,” Andy Parker said.